Revellers Vase: Description

 The vase includes an inscription, written by Euthymides in purple slip, along the left edge of the image of the komasts: "As never Euphronios" (ὡς οὐδέποτε Εὐφρόνιος; hos oudepote Euphronios).
-The inscription is generally interpreted as a taunt or challenge to Euphronios, who was Euthymides's contemporary and rival: (Note: Nigel Spivey has conjectured that Euthymides may have been Euphronios's elder brother.) both painters were familiar with each other's work, and as a claim that Euphronios could never equal the painting of the dancers.
-Gisela Richter specifically interpreted it as a reference to Euthymides's use of three-quarter views, in contrast with the front-on or side-on perspective universal in Euphronios's work.
+Euphronios was Euthymides's contemporary and rival, (Note: The art historian Nigel Spivey has conjectured that Euthymides may have been Euphronios's elder brother.) and both painters were familiar with each other's work.
+The inscription is generally interpreted as a taunt or challenge to Euphronios, and as a claim that he could never equal the painting of the dancers.
+The art historian Gisela Richter specifically interpreted the inscription as a reference to Euthymides's use of three-quarter views, in contrast with the front-on or side-on perspective universal in Euphronios's work.
 However, it has also been interpreted as more closely linked with the image, claiming instead that Euphronios had never taken part in a komos, perhaps because this was an aristocratic activity and Euphronios was of comparatively low social origin.
-Jenifer Neils states that the inscription has sometimes been interpreted as a show of "senile jealousy".
+The classicist Jenifer Neils states that the inscription has sometimes been interpreted as a show of "senile jealousy".

 Artistic importance

 Breaking with the traditionally rigid frontal postures of contemporary Archaic statues and paintings, the revellers are depicted in dynamic, overlapping postures.
 The art historian Jeffrey M. Hurwit has called the Revellers Vase the most important of Euthymides's six signed painted works.
 (Note: Euthymides signed a further two vases as potter.)
-The art historian Mary B. Moore has emphasized the pathos of the image of Hector, suggesting that the intensity of his parents' gaze towards him indicates their knowledge that he will die in the Trojan War, and linked the vase with other contemporary works that use the heroes of the Trojan Cycle as vehicles for sympathy and tragedy.
+Another art historian, Mary B. Moore, has emphasised the pathos of the image of Hector, suggesting that the intensity of his parents' gaze towards him indicates their knowledge that he will die in the Trojan War, and linked the vase with other contemporary works that use the heroes of the Trojan Cycle as vehicles for sympathy and tragedy.